LoyolaChicagoBooks/introcs-csharp/rst/sorting.rst

 two extra parameters, giving the lowest and highest index considered.

-It picks an arbitrary element as *pivot*, and then swaps elements with values above and below the pivot until the array is in three sections:
+It picks an arbitrary element as *pivot*, and then swaps elements with values above and below the pivot until the part of the array being processed is in three sections:

 #. elements <= pivot;
-#. elements equal to pivot
+#. possibly some of the elements equal to pivot
 #. elements >= pivot.

 Though sections 1 and 3 are not sorted, there are no inversions *between* them, so only the smaller sections 1 and 3 need to be sorted *separately*, and only then if they have at least two elements.
-They can be sorted with the same function, just with a smaller range of indices to deal with in each case.
+They can be sorted by calling the same function, just with a smaller range of indices to deal with in each case.
-These *recursive* calls end when a part it reduced to one element.
+These *recursive* calls stop when a part it reduced to one element.

 .. index::
    single: Random